Neon Symposium Speaks to the Art's Past and Future

 It was during the outreach to develop that handbook, set to be completed this year, that they conceived the idea of gathering neon experts in one place to discuss their current work and thoughts on the future of the craft.

-The idea for a symposium was sparked during a conversation with Todd Sanders, owner of the American Sign Museum, Barna told us.
+The idea for a symposium was sparked during a conversation with Tod Swormstedt, owner of the American Sign Museum, Barna told us.

-Sanders noted that there were neon enthusiasts across the country working to restore and preserve signs, but no one is really working together, Barna said.
+Swormstedt noted that there were neon enthusiasts across the country working to restore and preserve signs, but no one is really working together, Barna said.

 "He said, we are all part of a national movement... but we don't know it yet,'" according to Homan.
-Sanders also suggested the pair find a local history museum to host the symposium.
+Swormstedt also suggested the pair find a local history museum to host the symposium.

 "We reached out to Katie Conry and there was no hesitation," Barna said of the Tenderloin Museum's executive director.
 The museum will host Saturday's speaker sessions and spotlight forum.